 How to make a Halloween candy chute.
 Easy candy chute for when you have no handrail.
-Quick DIY for under $25.
+Quick weekend DIY project.

 Halloween is looking a little different this year and the easy thing would be to turn your light off.
 To ignore those few children who are dressed up as princesses and goblins.

 But as a parent, we’ve said no to everything this year.
 We’ve put plans on hold and canceled things last minute.
 So even though we won’t be roaming the neighborhood, we want to participate in a safe-ish way.